Sentencing in England and Wales: Aims of sentencing

 This is not intended to be a hierarchical order.
-The Sentencing Council has stated that "the Criminal Justice Act 2003 does not indicate that any one purpose should be treated as more or less important than another.
+The Sentencing Council has stated that the statutory aims set out in statute does "not indicate that any one purpose should be treated as more or less important than another.
 In an individual case, any or all of the purposes may be relevant to a certain degree and it will be for the judge or magistrate to decide how they apply".
 The Lord Chief Justice has said, “It is no purpose of sentencing to exact vengeance on an offender.”

 These considerations do not apply to fixed sentences, minimum sentences or certain orders imposed under the Mental Health Act 1983.

+The Sentencing Bill 2025 proposes to amend these aims, specifically to amend "the protection of the public" to add "(including victims of crime)".
+The Explanatory Notes for the Bill state this is to "ensure that the protection of victims is specifically considered when courts determine the appropriate sentence".

 The sentencing process

 The court is required to make two principal decisions: the type of sentence and its length (or, in the case of a fine, the amount).

 The court will first consider the following factors:

 The seriousness of the offence

+To determine the sentence under the relevant sentencing guidelines, the court will consider details of each offence in order to assess its seriousness.
+This involves assessing the aggravating and mitigating features of the offence.
+Courts can take into account any fact considered relevant as aggravating or mitigating, and many are set out in sentencing guidelines.

+The Sentencing Act sets out a number of statutory aggravating factors including: